 Horizons prosecutes environmental polluters

-Horizons strategy and regulation group manager Dr Nic Peet says there are around 5000 active consents in the region.
+Horizons strategy and regulation group manager Dr Nic Peet says the Council takes their role as an environmental regulator seriously.

-“The Court noted Le Poulet Fabuleux Limited is a large commercial operation which had been very careless in how it had managed its disposal of washwater and effluent,” says Dr Peet.
+“The Court noted that PGG Wrightsons and Carrfields are a large companies who had been very careless about how they managed disposal of animal effluent,” says Dr Peet.

-“The Judge commented that large commercial operators should be aware of their legal responsibilities and manage their business accordingly.
-While it was noted the company now had procedures in place to ensure wastewater is disposed of lawfully, these measures should have been in place from the outset.
+“The Judge commented that commercial operators should be aware of their legal responsibilities and manage their business accordingly.
+In particular, he noted significant amenity, environmental, and cultural impacts.

-“We recognise that Les Poulet’s guilty plea was a useful acknowledgement of the offending which reduced the time and costs of prosecution.”
+“We recognise that the companies’ guilty pleas were a useful acknowledgement of the offending which reduced the time and cost of prosecution.

 “Members of our community are encouraged to report any environmental incidents to our 24 hour Pollution Hotline on 0508 800 800.”